raspberrypilearning/rainbow-run/en/step_1.md

 The projects in this More Unity path are suitable for creators with some experience of Unity.

-If you are new to Unity our [Introduction to Unity path](https://projects.raspberrypi.org/en/raspberrypi/unity-intro) is a great place to start and learn all about:
+If you are new to Unity, our [Introduction to Unity path](https://projects.raspberrypi.org/en/raspberrypi/unity-intro) is a great place to start and learn all about:
 + 3D Objects
 + Character Controllers
 + Colliders